-The school will ensure that parents and pupils are consulted over any changes to school uniform, and that views and advice is sought specifically from pupils, and parents of pupils, who:
+The school will ensure that parents and pupils are consulted over any changes to school uniform, and that, where appropriate and with pupils' consent, views and advice are sought specifically from pupils, and parents of pupils, who:

+- Are transgender or non-binary.

-- Are transgender, including non-binary pupils. - Have SEND and/or sensory needs. - Are of a religious or cultural background that has dress requirements.
+- Are of a religious or cultural background that has specific dress requirements.

+- Have SEND and/or sensory needs.